 Any of the foregoing could adversely affect our business, prospects, operating results, and financial condition.
 In addition, any litigation or claims, whether or not valid, could harm our reputation, result in substantial costs and divert resources and management attention.
 We may need to pursue lawsuits or legal action in the future to enforce our intellectual property rights, to protect our trade secrets, and to determine the validity and scope of the proprietary rights of others.
-If third parties prepare and file applications for trademarks used or registered by us, we may oppose those applications and be required to participate in proceedings to determine the priority of rights to the trademark.
-Similarly, competitors may have filed applications for patents, may have received patents and may obtain additional patents and proprietary rights relating to products or technology that block or compete with ours.
+If third parties prepare and file applications for trademarks used or registered by us, we may oppose those applications for patents, may have received patents and may obtain additional patents and proprietary rights relating to products or technology that block or compete with ours.
 We may have to participate in interference proceedings to determine the priority of invention and the right to a patent for the technology.
 Litigation and interference proceedings, even if they are successful, are expensive to pursue and time consuming, and we could use a substantial amount of our management and financial resources in either case.